WHY PEOPLE MANIPULATE

 Plants spread roots for water and nutrients.
 But the plants also spread these roots to rob water and nutrients from adjacent plants.
 Plants grow taller to capture the power of the sun to grow.
 But the plants also do this to starve competing plants from sunlight.
 A lion growls to scare off others and announces that this is mine and I will hurt you if you do not listen.
 Babies manipulate their parents by crying.
 Parents manipulate their children by giving them or taking away something if they don’t behave.

-Practice Exercise: List 5 things you do manipulate your spouse or partner.
+List 3 things you do to manipulate your spouse or partner.
 It is advisable to be by yourself in order to be brutally honest.
 Sugar coating the issues will not help.
 Next, write down how to reduce or adjust your approach next time.

 1. My wife nags me to mow the lawn by saying, “The lawn looks neglected!”